 Parking zones for Beeperbikes are designated on all campuses - please only park bleeper bikes in these zones.

-The free bicycle service clinics, run by the Rediscovery Centre and supported by DCU SU and DCU Sustainability/OCOO will recommence next week with the start of semester.
-These service clinics are open to all DCU students and staff and are operated on a first come first served basis - they are usually very busy so come early.
+The bicycle service clinics, run by the Rediscovery Centre (RCD) and supported by DCU SU and DCU Sustainability/OCOO will recommence again this semester on the Glasnevin, St. Patrick's and All Hallows campuses.
+These service clinics are open to all DCU students and staff and are operated on a first come first served basis and have proved to be very popular.

-Please note that while the bike service is free, you will have to pay for any parts needed.
+The bike service is free and people pay only for any parts needed.
 Also the bicycle mechanics are not miracle workers and cannot renovate a bike in the time allotted for a service - i.e. your bike should be basically road worthy and in need of a service and not a complete overhaul !!
-Complete overhauls are available from the Rediscovery Centre at the owners expense !

 DCU Glasnevin Campus (Tuesdays 12.30 - 16.00)